jamohile/superposition/README.md

 This lets us better separate up our dependencies, and prevent repeated work and code.
 A couple other notes:

-- We can use an `async` function in `Derived`, and perform any arbitrary computation.
+- We can use an `async` function in `DerivedObject`, and perform any arbitrary computation.

-- We can have any number of dependencies in `Derived`.
+- We can have any number of dependencies in `DerivedObject`.
 It will respond to any of them changing.

 ## DOCS ARE WIP